Trump is Using Iran as a Distraction

 Unmasking war propaganda against Russian aggression

-Since its unprovoked military aggression against Ukraine, Russia has inundated the world with misinformation and disinformation in efforts to justify its military operations and to claim its strict observance of the rules of warfare.
-Unsurprisingly, many of these efforts have often been penetrated due to the poor and blatant construction exposed by the mainstream Western … Continue reading
+Russian Propaganda War Since its unprovoked military aggression against Ukraine, Russia has inundated the world with misinformation and disinformation in efforts to justify its military operations and to claim its strict observance of the rules of warfare.
+Unsurprisingly, many of these efforts have often been penetrated due to the poor and blatant construction exposed by … Continue reading Unmasking war propaganda against Russian aggression

 Ukraine: Is a new and different world order being created?

-Europe is faced with yet another crisis that reminds of the horrors of the two world wars.
+Russian Soldiers Europe is faced with yet another crisis that reminds of the horrors of the two world wars.
 The consequences of the war ravaging the Eastern part of the European continent, will not be limited only to the region, but will have ramifications on the rest of the world as well.
-Russia started the war with … Continue reading
+Russia started the … Continue reading Ukraine: Is a new and different world order being created?

 On This Day In Australia: In 1951, the ANZUS Treaty between Australia, New Zealand and the United States was signed

-On 1 September 1951, the ANZUS Treaty between Australia, New Zealand and the United States was signed in San Francisco.
-The Australia, New Zealand, United States Security Treaty (ANZUS or ANZUS Treaty) is a collective security non-binding agreement between Australia and New Zealand and, separately, Australia and the United States, to co-operate on military matters in the Pacific Ocean region, although today the treaty is taken to relate … Continue reading
+Signing of the ANZUS Treaty in 1951 On 1 September 1951, the ANZUS Treaty between Australia, New Zealand and the United States was signed in San Francisco.
+The Australia, New Zealand, United States Security Treaty (ANZUS or ANZUS Treaty) is a collective security non-binding agreement between Australia and New Zealand and, separately, Australia and the United States, to co-operate on military matters in the Pacific Ocean region, although … Continue reading On This Day In Australia: In 1951, the ANZUS Treaty between Australia, New Zealand and the United States was signed

 On This Day In Australia: In 1975, David Hicks, a former prisoner at Guantánamo Bay, was born in Adelaide

-On 7 August 1975, David Hicks was born in Adelaide, South Australia.
+David Hicks On 7 August 1975, David Hicks was born in Adelaide, South Australia.
 He would go on to become a prisoner of the United States Government at Guantánamo Bay, Cuba.
-He attended Al Qaeda’s Al Farouq training camp in Afghanistan, and met with Osama Bin Laden during 2001.
-He was then detained by the United States in Guantanamo Bay detention camp from 2002 until 2007.
-Guantanamo Bay … Continue reading
+He attended Al Qaeda's Al Farouq training camp in Afghanistan, and met with Osama Bin Laden during 2001.
+He was then detained by the United States in Guantanamo Bay detention camp from 2002 until 2007. … Continue reading On This Day In Australia: In 1975, David Hicks, a former prisoner at Guantánamo Bay, was born in Adelaide

 February 3, 1998 – US Marine jet severed ski-lift cable in Italy